 In this subsection, we describe how we greedily extract a fiber path from a stress field along the directions of maximum tensile stress or perpendicular to the direction of maximum compressive stress.
 With the stress tensor $\bm{\sigma}$ calculated from \ssect{sec:method-simulation}, we first calculate the stress on plastic:

-For any point $x \in \Omega$, we can calculate the eigenvalue with the largest absolute value $\lambda(x)$ and its corresponding eigenvector $\mathbf{v}(x)$.
+For the stress matrix at any point $x \in \Omega$, we can calculate its eigenvalue with the largest absolute value $\lambda(x)$ and the corresponding eigenvector $\mathbf{v}(x)$.
 We then build a scalar field with $|\lambda(x)|$ and randomly sample a starting point $x_0$ with the field as sampling weights.
-From the starting point, we walk in both directions along with $\pm \mathbf{v}(x_0)$ (or perpendicular to $\mathbf{v}(x_0)$ if $\lambda(x_0)$ is negative) at a fixed step size of 0.5 mm.
+From the starting point, we walk in both directions along with $\pm \mathbf{v}(x_0)$ (or perpendicular to $\mathbf{v}(x_0)$ if~$\lambda(x_0)$ is negative) at a fixed step size of 0.5 mm.
 If we walk outside $\Omega$ or within 1.3 mm to $\partial \Omega$ (number measured from prints from Eiger), we retry at most 19 times with a random rotation uniformly sampled between $-\pi / 12$ to $\pi / 12$.
 The algorithm stops when a preset length limit is reached, or we cannot walk in both directions even after retries.

 We then downsample the extracted fiber path by keeping 1 of every 20 vertices.
 We iterate every subsequence of the downsampled path and select the one that minimizes the objective function we will define in~\sect{sec:method-gradient-optimization}.
 We repeat this process 10 times (sampling 10 starting points) and keep the one that minimizes the objective function.